2016 – My Year in Review

 In December I got to put my PiTop Champion status to good use, running a series of coding workshops over in Leeds for adults who wanted to learn how to code using the Raspberry Pi.
 I also made a surprise visit to CodeUp Manchester where the attendees gave hacking Minecraft Pi and Sonic Pi a go.
 The Pi-Top CEEDS are an amazing educational resource and I can’t wait to run more workshops with them.

 While 2016 has seen some very crappy moments, personally, I’ve had a pretty good year.
-Here’s hoping it continues into 2017!Thank you for reading!
-GirlGeekUpNorth x
+Here’s hoping it continues into 2017!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter